MSSG-07/div-it-up/solution.md

 ***Data Types Practice;***

--**Objects**: The *object* data type can be used to store the details of products and consumer details -**Arrays**: The *arrays* can be used to store the products added to cart -**Numbers**: The *Number* data type is used to track prices,quantities and total the customer's purchase.
+**Objects**: The *object* data type can be used to store the details of products and consumer details \
+**Arrays**: The *arrays* can be used to store the products added to cart \
+**Numbers**: The *Number* data type is used to track prices,quantities and total the customer's purchase. \
--**Strings**: The *String* data type can be used to store name of products, product description,consumer deatils,etc...
+**Strings**: The *String* data type can be used to store name of products, product description,consumer deatils,etc... \
--**Booleans (true/false)** : The *Boolean* data type can be used to compare the availabilty of products or check for discounts and even to fillter the products based on rating, price, brand, etc...
+**Booleans (true/false)** : The *Boolean* data type can be used to compare the availabilty of products or check for discounts and even to fillter the products based on rating, price, brand, etc...

 ### CHALLENGE: